ViralTexts/vrt-clusters/clusters/East_STL_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-T. R. AND GOMPERS CLASH

-And Former Tapped the Labor Leader on
-the Shoulder.
 New York.
 July 7.
 Denial by Samuel
 Gompers, preident of the American Fed­
 eration of Labor, that trade unions had